bruneaug/DShield-SIEM/README.md

 - Step 3 install and configure Filebeat on DShield Sensor(s)<br>

 # Ubuntu Setup
+Like an enterprise, a system collection security logs and monitoring a network like the DShield SIEM, it need to be installed on a separately server and not with the DShield sensor.

 - Ubuntu 22.04 LTS Live Server 64-Bit<br>
 - Minimum 8+ GB RAM<br>
   - If the amount of RAM assigned to each containers (see below) is more than 2GB, consider increasing the server RAM capacity.<br>